Some posts contain compensated links. Please read this disclaimer for more info.

 The single best way to see any destination is on foot.
 At least, that’s what I have found.
 You can stop as you please, it’s easy to push a stroller with a sleepy baby inside, and there is always time for a quick coffee.

 If you stick to cars, motorbikes, and trains, you’re getting around quickly, but you miss the micro-details that can only be discovered by foot!

 What about those small hidden gems?
 What about those winding, cobbled streets?
 Walking is the best way to truly experience a city, and it also means you get to soak up the atmosphere, the culture, hear the language, the sounds, smells, and be at one with your environment.

 Look to one side, and you’ll see the imposing Dinaric Alps.
 Look to the other side, and you’ll see hills and rolling greenery.
 History is at every corner, museums beg to be explored, and the culture of the place drips from every building.

-Of course, walking around when you don’t really know where you’re going isn’t that fruitful, because how would you know if you’re missing the really good stuff, wandering around just the ‘okay’ stuff?
+Of course, walking around when you don’t really know where you’re going isn’t that fruitful, because how would you know if you’re missing the excellent stuff, wandering around just the ‘okay’ stuff?
 The answer?
 Choose one of the guided Sarajevo walking tours with a local.
 I mean, who knows a city better than a local?

-Luckily, there are a few Sarajevo walking tours you can choose from, with several companies all offering them at competitive prices.
+Luckily, there are a few Sarajevo walking tours you can choose from, with several companies offering them at competitive prices.
 So, get yourself set up with a stylish Sarajevo hotel and maybe pick yourself up a pair of fab travel shoes, then get ready to explore the city on foot.
 These two of your main walking tour options will give you an idea of what you can expect.

 The Sarajevo Grand Walking Tour

 With the help of a knowledgeable guide, in English, you get a three-hour-long tour around the city of Sarajevo.
 The tour will take you around the 15 of the most important sights, including passing by stunning architecture that goes back to the 15th century.